-In this iCare Recovery review, I'm going to take you behind the scenes of how to use the program to recover deleted or lost items.
-I'll also show you the pros and cons of iCare Recovery software, through real testings designed.
+In this iCare Recovery review, we are going to take you behind the scenes of how to use the program to recover deleted or lost items.
+I’ll also show you the pros and cons of iCare Recovery software, through real testings designed.

 Very important: don’t do anything to your PC hard drive or an external storage device once you realize files have been deleted.
 This means, do not save new items to the original drive.
 Theoretically, this avoids data overwritten from happening thus increase chances of recovery.